kyle5358/kyle5358.github.io/_pages/about.md

   - /about.html
 ---

 I am a second-year graduate student at Southeast University, Nanjing(SEU) ,advised by Prof. Guilin Qi.
-I received mu bachelor degree in Computer Science and Technollogy at University of Electronic Science and Technology of China(UESTC).
+I received mu bachelor degree in Computer Science and Technology at University of Electronic Science and Technology of China(UESTC).

 Research
 ======